schulle4u/yellow-extensions-schulle4u/private/README.md

 ## How to make a private page

 Set `Status: private` and `Password` in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/features/core#settings) at the top of a page.
-The page will no longer be visible and you need enter the password to access the content.
-You can continue to edit a private page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) and the file system.
+The page will no longer be visible and you need to enter the password to access the content.
+You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) and the file system.

 ## How to find private pages